dewitt4/Cloud-Custodain/README.md

     type: janitor

 actions:
-  - operation: notify-owner
+  - notify-owner
-  - operation: stop
+  - stop
-  - operation: terminate
+  - terminate
-  - operation:
   - type: mark
-	- msg: "Doesn't match policy"
+    msg: "Doesn't match policy"

 ```

-Given that you can run the janitor via
+Given that, you can run the janitor via

 ```
   $ janitor run -c policy.yml
 ```
+By default any run of the janitor will output csv of the instances operated on.

-Janitor supports a few other useful modes.
+Janitor supports a few other useful subcommands and options.

 One is to just query for instances matching and export them as csv or json with
 the *identify* subcommand.
+Default output is to stdout, controlled with the
+'-o' option.

 ```
   $ janitor identify -c policy.yml -o instances.json --format=json